Using Sudo to Impersonate Other Accounts¶

 To make a sudoAs

-call to impersonate another account, navigate to the Developer tab of Polkadot.js Apps for your Tanssi appchain and click on Sudo.
+call to impersonate another account, navigate to the Developer tab of Polkadot.js Apps for your Tanssi-powered network and click on Sudo.
 If you do not see Sudo in this menu, then you have not associated the Sudo account with Polkadot.js Apps.
 Ensure that your Sudo account is injected by your wallet and connected to Polkadot.js Apps.
 Then, take the following steps:

 - Select the Sudo pallet